-It’s instinct for us to stick to, and trust, the institutions that are familiar.
-However this only goes so far in services such as stockbroking.
+It’s an instinct for us to stick to, and trust, the institutions that are familiar.
+However, this only goes so far in services such as stockbroking.

 For example – will reputation alone improve your investment returns?
 Well, your investment performance is going to be driven by your underlying holdings, not the account you’re holding them in.

 And does reputation translate into low (or at least ‘fair’) fees?
 There’s no guarantee of that.